Ethereum - The Invisible Foundation of Smart Contracts

 Scaling Strategy

-▸ Base layer ~15 TPS → rollup-centric roadmap
+▸ Base layer ~15 TPS → rollup-centric roadmap, now course-correcting to L1

-▸ L2s (Arbitrum, Optimism, Base, zkSync) handle majority of transactions
+▸ L2s (Base, Arbitrum, Optimism, zkSync) handle majority of transactions

 ▸ Architecture: Ethereum L1 = security base; L2s = execution speed